-We have audited the accompanying consolidated balance sheets and the related consolidated statements of income, comprehensive income, cash flows and statements of equity present fairly, in all material respects, the financial position of NOVAGOLD RESOURCES INC. and its subsidiaries ("NOVAGOLD") at November 30, 2013 and November 30, 2012, the results of their operations and their cash flows for each of the three years in the period ended November 30, 2013.
-We also have audited NOVAGOLD's internal control over financial reporting as of November 30, 2013, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Management is responsible for these consolidated financial statements, for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Report on Internal Control over Financial Reporting.
-Our responsibility is to express an opinion on these consolidated financial statements and an opinion on the company's internal control over financial reporting based on our integrated audits.
+We have audited the accompanying consolidated balance sheets of NOVAGOLD RESOURCES INC. (NOVAGOLD or the Company) as of November 30, 2014 and November 30, 2013 and the related consolidated statements of loss, comprehensive loss, cash flows and equity for each of the years in the three-year period ended November 30, 2014.
+We also have audited NOVAGOLD's internal control over financial reporting as of November 30, 2014, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+Management is responsible for these consolidated financial statements, for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting.
+Our responsibility is to express an opinion on these consolidated financial statements and an opinion on the Company's internal control over financial reporting based on our integrated audits.